This post is made for very large portion of business population. We are talking about 90% here. Companies with very small number of desktops.

 Unfortunately, there aren’t a lot of universal hard-fact rules regarding privacy and employment.
 This is because there’s a messy patchwork of overlapping laws at the state, and local level, many of which were conceived and codified long before anyone was even aware of what an “e-mail” was.

 Therefore, few universal pronouncements can be made and the courts tend to rule on a case-by-case basis in a “very fact-specific” manner, according to a law professor, who helped us highlight six general principles about using digital communication in the workplace.
-Please keep in mind that aspects of this laws are still actively evolving both in US and EU.
+Please keep in mind that aspects of this laws have been actively evolving both in US and EU.
+Until now that is, when we count last “days of freedom” before 25 may 2018 and the GDPR.

 1. Don’t say anything that could get you fired over company email.